blog2i2j/cybersader..cyberbase/📁 06 - Learning, Notes/BHIS, Antisyphon/Assumed Compromise/92 - Action Items for Orgs/92 - Action Items for Orgs.md

 	- Browser abuse, DP API, WPAD
 - Clearing event logs is common - do you have detections for it?
 - Does our SIEM cover what Sysmon does?
+- lnk file exploit with file shares
+	- The defense for this is not having SMB outbound to the internet
+	- FSRM is a great defense for this too
+- Shrink your egress aperture - ports
+- Review DPI capabilities on firewalls
+- PowerAutomate - used for exfil by hackers
+	- Hackers are good at getting around DLP by avoiding UI interactions
 -